CESNET/eInfra-docs/topics/compute/openstack/docs/additional-information/orchestration.md

 ## Terraform

-Terraform is the best orchestration tool for creating and managing cloud infrastructure.
+Terraform is the best orchestration tool for creating and managing a cloud infrastructure.
 It is capable of greatly simplifying cloud operations.
-It gives you an option if something goes wrong you can easily rebuild your cloud infrastructure.
+If something goes wrong, it gives you an option to easily rebuild your cloud infrastructure.

 It manages resources like virtual machines, DNS records, etc.

-It is managed through configuration templates containing info about its tasks and resources.
-They are saved as *.tf files.
-If configuration changes, Terraform can detect it and create additional operations to apply those changes.
+It is managed through configuration templates containing information about its tasks and resources.
+They are saved as `*.tf` files.
+If the configuration changes, Terraform can detect it and create additional operations to apply those changes.

-Here is an example how this configuration file can look like:
+Here is an example of this configuration file:

 ```
 variable "image" {